ChongKangRui/Portfolio/content/portfolio/PP_GodsArena.md

 ![](/Portfolio/GA/ApplyDamage.png)

 Since the attribute component is managed health and stamina, it will also have a common function that applies the damage to the character that will be deducted to either health or stamina.
 This function will also be responsible for spawning blood vfx, applying an impulse to the character when they are being attacked.
 The actual function of applying damage was created in a functional library blueprint as a static function.
-Therefore, we don't need to take into account casting or getting component references whenever we try to apply damage to certain characters.
+Therefore, program don't need to take into account casting or getting component references whenever program try to apply damage to certain characters.

 ![](/Portfolio/GA/AttributeDelegate.png)